apache/druid/docs/operations/web-console.md

 ![Supervisors](../assets/web-console-07-supervisors.png)

-Click on the magnifying glass for any supervisor to see detailed reports of its progress.
+Click the magnifying glass icon for any supervisor to see detailed reports of its progress.

 ![Supervisors status](../assets/web-console-08-supervisor-status.png)